Fantastic Mr. Fox (film): Plot

-Discovering that Mr. Fox has stolen their goods, the farmers and the fire chief flood the animals' tunnel network with some of Bean's cider, washing them out into the sewers.
-Ash and Kristofferson slip away from the celebration and return to Bean's farm, intending to reclaim the missing tail, but Bean's wife captures Kristofferson.
+Discovering that Mr. Fox has stolen all their goods, the farmers and the fire chief flood the animals' tunnel network with Bean's cider, washing them out into the sewers.
+Ash and Kristofferson slip away from the celebration and return to Bean's farm, intending to reclaim the missing tail, but Bean's wife discovers their presence and captures Kristofferson.
 Realizing that the farmers plan to use Kristofferson to lure him into an ambush, Mr. Fox heads to the surface to surrender but returns when Rat, Bean's violent security guard, confronts the animals and attacks Ash and Felicity.
 A fight between Mr. Fox and Rat results in the latter being pushed into a generator, electrocuting him.
 Before dying, Rat reveals that Kristofferson is being held in an attic in Bean Annex, prompting Mr. Fox to organize a rescue mission.

-Mr. Fox asks the farmers for a meeting in Paddington near the sewer hub, offering to surrender himself on the condition that the farmers free Kristofferson and spare the other animals.
+He asks the farmers for a meeting in Paddington near the sewer hub, offering to surrender himself on the condition that the farmers free Kristofferson and spare the other animals.
 The farmers prepare an ambush, but the animals, anticipating it, launch a counterattack that allows Mr. Fox, Ash, and Kylie to enter Bean Annex undetected.
 Ash frees Kristofferson and impresses his father and the group by braving enemy fire to release a rabid beagle to keep the farmers at bay.
-The animal snatches the fox tail from Mr. Bean and rips it apart.
-Kristofferson picks up the torn tail as the group escapes back to the sewers.

-As the farmers wait for the animals to come out of the manhole, the animals settle into their new homes in the sewers, inviting any other animals to join them.
-Soon afterward, Fox (sporting the tail as a clip-on) raids a supermarket owned by the farmers, where Felicity reveals her upcoming pregnancy as the animals dance in the aisle, celebrating their abundant new food source.
+As the farmers wait for the animals to come out of the manhole, the animals settle into their new homes in the sewers.
+Soon afterward, Fox raids a supermarket owned by the farmers, where Felicity reveals her new pregnancy.
+The animals dance in the aisles, celebrating their abundant new food source.